 History of the Archdiocese of San Francisco

-In what historian Kevin Starr describes as a "future-oriented" step and a "bold concept," Pope Pius IX established the Roman Catholic Archdiocese of San Francisco on July 29, 1853.
-The new Archdiocese of San Francisco, which included boom towns and vast frontiers, extended north to the Oregon-California border; east to the Colorado River in Colorado; and south to the Diocese of Monterey.
-Named the first Archbishop of San Francisco (1853-1884) was a Dominican priest named Joseph Sadoc Alemany, a naturalized American citizen who was born in Spain and immigrated to the United States in 1840 to work as a missionary in the territories of Kentucky, Ohio and Tennessee.
+The first Archbishop of San Francisco (1853-1884) was a Dominican priest named Joseph Sadoc Alemany, a naturalized American citizen who was born in Spain and immigrated to the United States in 1840 to work as a missionary in the territories of Kentucky, Ohio, and Tennessee.
 Alemany had been Provincial of the American Dominicans for two years when he was named Bishop of the Diocese of Monterey in 1850.
-Initially, Alemany was reluctant to come to California, but Pope Pius IX told him, "Where others are drawn by gold, you must carry the cross."
+Initially, Alemany was reluctant to come to California, but Pope Pius IX told him, “Where others are drawn by gold, you must carry the cross.”

-In the 1890s, the Church in San Francisco began to feel the attacks of the anti-Catholic American Protective Association (APA).
+During the 1890s, the Church in San Francisco began to feel the attacks of the anti-Catholic American Protective Association (APA).
 In 1894, a controversy was ignited when Catholics complained of anti-Catholic textbooks being used in public schools.
-A diocesan priest, Father Peter Yorke, who was then editor of the Archdiocesan newspaper, The Monitor, emerged as the great defender of Catholic interests as he published a series of exposes on the APA and engaging in public debates.
-Yorke also played a key role as a labor activist.
-In the Teamsters' Strike of 1901, Yorke placed the Catholic Church of San Francisco firmly on the side of labor, making impassioned speeches to thousands of workers.
-He said, "As a priest my duty is with the working people, who are struggling for their rights, because that is the historical position of the priesthood and because that is the Lord's command."
+A diocesan priest, Father Peter Yorke, who was then editor of the Archdiocesan newspaper, The Monitor, emerged as the great defender of Catholic interests.
+He published a series of exposes on the APA and engaging in public debates and played a key role as a labor activist.
+In the Teamsters’ Strike of 1901, Yorke placed the Catholic Church of San Francisco firmly on the side of labor, making impassioned speeches to thousands of workers.
+He said, “As a priest, my duty is with the working people, who are struggling for their rights, because that is the historical position of the priesthood and because that is the Lord’s command.”

-The years of the third Archbishop of San Francisco, Edward J. Hanna (1915-35), saw continued growth in California and the ravages of the Great Depression.
+The years of the third Archbishop of San Francisco, Edward J. Hanna, saw continued growth in California and the ravages of the Great Depression.
 Hanna continued the tradition of Archbishops who fostered Church growth and advanced the cause of Catholicism in the region.
 He also gained wide acceptance and praise from all religious denominations and civic and labor leaders.
-Historian Father Robert Gribble notes that Hanna was active as a servant of the American Catholic Church, and also participated in local, state, and national affairs to a great extent.
-Consistent with the social teaching of the Catholic Church as outlined in Pope Leo XIII's 1891 encyclical, Rerum Novarum, Hanna in a 1916 Labor Day speech promoted workers and organized labor.
-Still, all side respected him.
+Historian Father Robert Gribble noted that Hanna was active as a servant of the American Catholic Church, and also participated in local, state, and national affairs to a great extent.
+Consistent with the social teaching of the Catholic Church as outlined in Pope Leo XIII’s 1891 encyclical, Rerum Novarum, Hanna in a 1916 Labor Day speech, promoted workers and organized labor.
+Still, all sides respected him.
 The Archdiocese grew by nearly three-dozen schools and nearly four-dozen parishes during his tenure.

 On January 13, 1962, the Dioceses of Oakland, Santa Rosa and Stockton were established from areas previously part of the Archdiocese of San Francisco.
 In 1881, the Diocese of Sacramento had been formed and the Diocese of San Jose was created in 1981.
 The Diocese of San Francisco now encompasses the Counties of San Francisco, Marin and San Mateo.
 The Archdiocese of San Francisco that welcomed the fifth Archbishop of San Francisco, Joseph T. McGucken (1962-1977), was one that was rapidly changing.

-Appointed by Pope John XXIII and installed in April 1962, Archbishop McGucken faced the task early on of building a new St. Mary's Cathedral to replace the cathedral on Van Ness Avenue that had burned five months after his arrival.
-During his tenure many new parishes and schools were opened as growth of the Catholic population continued.
+Appointed by Pope John XXIII and installed in April 1962, Archbishop McGucken faced the task of building a new St. Mary’s Cathedral to replace the cathedral on Van Ness Avenue that burned down five months after his arrival.
+During his tenure, many new parishes and schools were opened as the growth of the Catholic population continued.
 Continuing its tradition as an immigrant church, the Archdiocese of San Francisco saw a large influx of Catholics from the Philippines, Mexico and Latin America, Korea, Japan.
-Vietnam, Hong Kong and Africa.
+Vietnam, Hong Kong, and Africa.

-Archbishop John R. Quinn (1977-1995) became the Sixth Archbishop of San Francisco on February 22, 1977, beginning an eventful eighteen-year tenure marked by attention to major social issues of the day as well as international events.
+Archbishop John R. Quinn became the Sixth Archbishop of San Francisco on February 22, 1977, beginning an eventful 18-year tenure marked by attention to major social issues of the day as well as international events.
 Archbishop Quinn’s leadership firmly placed the Catholic Church of San Francisco squarely on the side of the poor, the displaced, the sick, and the powerless.
-In 1987, Pope John Paul II made a visit to San Francisco and his activities included a Mass at Candlestick Park attended by 70,000 Catholics.
-In the aftermath of the 1989 Loma Prieta Earthquake in 1989, which left damaged a number of churches and schools, the Archdiocese engaged in a pastoral planning process designed to renew the local Church for the new Millennium.
-Implementation of the Pastoral Plan in 1993-95 led to new initiatives, but also was marked by the painful process of closing a dozen parishes.
+In 1987, Pope John Paul II’s visit to San Francisco included a Mass at Candlestick Park attended by 70,000 Catholics.
+In the aftermath of the 1989 Loma Prieta earthquake which damaged a number of churches and schools, the Archdiocese engaged in a pastoral planning process designed to renew the local Church for the new millennium.
+Implementation of the Pastoral Plan in 1993-95 led to new initiatives but also was marked by the painful process of closing a dozen parishes.
+Archbishop Quinn’s webpage

 In August 1995, Portland Archbishop William J. Levada was named Coadjutor Archbishop of San Francisco.
-Following the retirement of Archbishop Quinn on December 27, 1995, he became the Seventh Archbishop of San Francisco (1995-2005).
-The new leader of the San Francisco Archdiocese found creative uses for some of the churches that had been closed: establishing St. Francis of Assisi Church in North Beach as a National Shrine to the archdiocese’s patron saint; creating St. Joseph’s Village for homeless mothers and their children; and reopening several churches as chapels or missions.
+Following the retirement of Archbishop Quinn on December 27, 1995, he became the seventh Archbishop of San Francisco.
+The new leader of the San Francisco Archdiocese found creative uses for some of the churches that had been closed: establishing St. Francis of Assisi Church in North Beach as a National Shrine to the archdiocese’s patron saint; creating St. Joseph’s Village for homeless mothers and their children and reopening several churches as chapels or missions.